MuhammadAli069/Safety-Helmet-Detection-System-YOLOv8-/README.md

 ## 🔍 Inference

-The trained model was run on all 20 held-out test images (confidence threshold 0.35), plus a short real-world construction video clip for extended video inference.
+The trained model was run on all 20 held-out test images (confidence threshold 0.35).
 Sample predictions and the full 20-image grid are in the report and in `outputs/predictions/`.

 ```python
 from ultralytics import YOLO